John-W-Stevens/how-to/First-Selenium-Test.md

 #### Build your first Selenium test with Selenium, ChromeDriver, Java, Maven, JUnit, and IntelliJ IDEA.

+This guides assumes zero starting knowledge of Java, IntelliJ, Maven, JUnit, or Selenium.
+Once IntelliJ, Java, and Maven are installed the total time to complete this guide is about 15 minutes.
+Instructions are written for macOS users (though they can be easily adapted to Linux of Windows).

+#### A user walking through this guide will get hands-on experience/exposure to the following technologies:
+1. IntelliJ IDEA - One of the most popluar IDE's for Java
+2. Java - One of the most popular programming languages
+3. Apache Maven - Project Management Tool for Java projects
+4. Selenium - Tool for automating web application testing
+5. JUnit - Unit testing framework for Java
+6. ChromeDriver - Standalone server which implements W3C WebDriver standard"

 ##### Step 1.
 Install Java and Maven
 * Run ```javac -version``` in your terminal, if you get an error instead of a response like ```javac 14.0.2``` then you need to install Java, which you can do by following the prompts [here](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html) (which will install the Java SE Development Kit).
 * Run ```mvn --version``` in your terminal, if you get an error instead of a response like ```Apache Maven 3.6.3 ...``` then you need to install it.
 On Mac, using [Homebrew](https://brew.sh/), you can install Maven with this command ```brew install maven```.
 Otherwise try to decipher the instructions [here](https://maven.apache.org/install.html).